 - 2 tbsp coriander (cilantro), finely chopped

-1) To make the guacamole, combine all the ingredients in a bowl and stir to combine.
+- Make the guacamole by combining all the ingredients in a bowl.
 Set aside until needed.

 Let’s stay in touch!